rbckmlkrck/ulibrary-frontend/README.md

     ```

 4.  **Run the development server:**
     This command starts the Vite development server, which features Hot Module Replacement (HMR) for a fast development experience.
-It will use the `VITE_API_URL` from your `.env` file to connect to the backend.
+It will proxy API requests to the backend as configured in `vite.config.ts`.
     ```bash
     npm run dev
     ```